GustavoReinaldi/webchat/README.md

 This is an implementation of WebSockets in a web chat format.
 Basically, this is an application of Websockets concepts for study purposes.

 I hope you like my implementation.
+> [!IMPORTANT]
+> The real goal of this app is to learn the concepts of Web Sockets, and how to implement this connection between frontend and backend.
+> Once learned all this basic concepts I'll be able to create a more complex project, that is coming soon.
+>
+> This _"complex project"_ consists in a home broker with authentication/authorization services, multi-threading, web sockets, persistence in database, and more tools that will increment the complexity level.

+---

 ![Webchat - Print Screen](./assets/images/conversarion-demo.png)